cilium/cilium/Documentation/cmdref/cilium-operator-azure.md

   -h, --help                                    help for cilium-operator-azure
-      --identity-allocation-mode string         Method to use for identity allocation (default "kvstore") --identity-gc-interval duration           GC interval for security identities (default 15m0s) --identity-heartbeat-timeout duration     Timeout after which identity expires on lack of heartbeat (default 30m0s) --ipam string                             Backend to use for IPAM (default "azure") --k8s-api-server string                   Kubernetes API server URL
+      --identity-allocation-mode string         Method to use for identity allocation (default "kvstore") --identity-gc-interval duration           GC interval for security identities (default 15m0s) --identity-gc-rate-interval duration      Interval used for rate limiting the GC of security identities (default 1m0s) --identity-gc-rate-limit int              Maximum number of security identities that will be deleted within the identity-gc-rate-interval (default 250)
+      --identity-heartbeat-timeout duration     Timeout after which identity expires on lack of heartbeat (default 30m0s) --ipam string                             Backend to use for IPAM (default "azure") --k8s-api-server string                   Kubernetes API server URL